ROCm/rocPRIM/docs/reference/ops_summary.rst

 Data Movement
 ===============

 * ``store`` stores the sequence to a continuous memory zone.
-There are variations to use an optimized path or to specify how to store the sequence to better fit the access patterns of the CUs
+There are variations to use an optimized path or to specify how to store the sequence to better fit the access patterns of the CUs.
-* ``load`` the complementary operations of the above ones
+* ``load`` the complementary operations of the above ones.
+* ``memcpy`` copies bytes between device sources and destinations

 Other operations
 ======================